PhiPham1507/HinLIBS/testProject/README.md

     Michael Boyer

 Program:
-This program is a partial implementation of the HinLibs Library System.
-It mainly supports patron's features.
+This program is the implementation of the HinLibs Library System.
 Full features are listed at the bottom of this README.

 -------------

 How to Build and Run

     1. Extract the ZIP:
-            type: "unzip team_22_D1.zip" in the terminal
+            type: "unzip file_name.zip" in the terminal

     2. Open Qt Creator → File → Open File or Project Select testProject.pro file.